 - Giving an intuition of what the three cases in Definition (1) mean / refer to would be appreciate.

 The three cases corresponds to Lemma 1, 2, and 3.
-We will add intuitions behind the three cases.
+We have added intuitions to explain the three cases.

 - It would be interesting to know how and if the proofs would hold in graphs with more connections, or even fully connected graphs.

 Although we assumed the pairwise model, we can handle fully connected graphs by slightly modifying our approach.
-We will add a detail discussion.
+We have added a detailed discussion.

 - Reasons for why not all messages will need updating would be very much appreciated.